Get more from your Personal Home Manager . . .

 The Best Way to Clean Window Screens

-Next you will want to remove the water from the screen.
+Next, you will want to remove the water from the screen.
 To do this, it is important to first identify the front from the back of the screen.
 The back of the screen will have a rubber cord around the frame, which is there to hold the screen to the frame.
 While facing the back of the screen, you will want to GENTLY slap the screen with a clean lint-free towel, which will dislodge the water trapped in the mesh of the screen (see costs and reviews of lint-free towels).
 Do NOT slap the screen on the front side, as this can cause the screen to pop out of the cord that is holding it to the frame.
 After the water is removed from the screen, wipe down the frame with your towel.
-The screen is now ready to be put back into its place on your window.
+Your screen is now ready to be put back into its place on your window.

 Related Articles . . .